Considerations When Hiring A House Cleaner

 Does the cleaning service carry Workers Comp. insurance?

 Are you sure?
 Have you checked with the RI Dept. of Labor to see if the company or individual carries workers comp. insurance on the workers they have working for them and if the policy is current?
 You can check for yourself by using the RI Dept. of Labor Workers Comp.
-Fraud Database available online by clicking here and then clicking the button that says “Employer’s Worker’s Compensation Insurance Coverage Verification”
+Fraud Database available online by clicking here and then clicking the button that says “Click here to verify coverage”

 Still not convinced insurance is important?
-We often hear potential clients tell us that their homes are safe and there is nothing a cleaner can injure themselves on in their home so our advice doesn’t apply to them.
+We often hear potential clients tell us that their homes are safe and there is nothing a cleaner can injure themselves on in their home, so our advice doesn’t apply to them.
 Consider the cases below.
-These are actual cases where a house cleaner was injured in someone’s home.
+These are actual cases where a house cleaner suffered an injury in someone’s home.

-– Maid slips and falls walking up client’s steps to get into house to clean.
+– Maid slips and falls walking up the client’s steps to get into the house to clean.
 Awarded $32,000

-– Maid slips and falls while cleaning inside of tub enclosure.
+– Maid slips and falls while cleaning the inside of the tub enclosure.
 Awarded $1,500

-In all four cases the injury could have been prevented by the maid had she taken proper care.
-In all four cases the maid won their lawsuit anyway.
-As you can see, your home can be perfectly safe and accidents can still happen.
+In all four cases, the injury wouldn’t have happened had the cleaners taken proper care.
+The house cleaners won their lawsuits anyway.
+As you can see, your home can be perfectly safe, and accidents can still happen.
 All four of these cases are actual workers comp. cases that our workers comp. insurance paid out on our behalf.
 Protect yourself by only hiring a cleaning service with a valid workers comp. policy in place.
 You can never be too careful!

 Does the company do background checks on new hires?

-You should only hire a company who provides background checked employees to provide services within your home.
+You should only hire a company that provides background checked employees to provide services within your home.
 Don’t be afraid to ask the company for proof.

-If the answer is “no, they are not legit”, it is not recommended that you hire this company or individual.
+If the answer is “no, they are not legit”, we do not recommend that you hire this company or individual.
 You may be putting yourself at risk!
 If the answer is “yes”, can they prove it by having the insurance company provide you with an insurance certificate?
-Including workerman’s comp?
+Including Workman’s comp?

-A “trunkslammer” is any fly-by-night cleaning company or individual who cleans homes without carrying the proper insurances and who often gets paid “under the table”, fails to report their income to the IRS and pays any help they bring with them under-the-table wages to avoid employer-paid payroll taxes and state required insurances.
-Hiring a “trunkslammer” may be cheaper than hiring a legit service, but if you have problems with the quality of the cleaning, or if something in your home is damaged, you will often have no recourse.
-Besides, do you really want to get involved with someone so underhanded that they feel it’s okay to cheat the system by avoiding taxes and insurance?
+A “trunk slammer” is any fly-by-night cleaning company or individual who cleans homes without carrying the proper insurances.
+They are often is paid “under the table” and fail to report their income to the IRS.
+They usually pay their staff under-the-table wages to avoid employer-paid payroll taxes and state-required insurances.
+Hiring a “trunk slammer” may be cheaper than hiring a legit service but there are consequences.
+If you have problems with the quality of the cleaning, you will often have no recourse.
+If they break or damage something in your home, they probably don’t have insurance to cover the damage.
+Besides, do you really want to hire someone so underhanded that they feel it’s okay to cheat the system by avoiding taxes and insurance?
 If they are willing to cheat the system like that, you should wonder what else they are willing to cheat at.

 Does the cleaning service misclassify its staff?